abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_lbp.rst

 Discrete Loopy Belief Propagation:
 ----------------------------------

-LBP is typically considered a semi-supervised machine learning algorithm as
+LBP is typically considered a :term:`semi-supervised machine learning <Semi-Supervised Learning>` algorithm as
     1) there is typically no ground truth observation of states and
-    #) the algorithm is primarily concerned with estimating a joint probability function rather than with classification or point prediction.
+    #) the algorithm is primarily concerned with estimating a joint probability function rather than
+        with :term:`classification` or point prediction.

 The standard (discrete) LBP algorithm requires a set of probability thresholds to be considered a classifier.
 Nonetheless, the discrete LBP algorithm allows Test/Train/Validate splits of the data and the algorithm will treat "Train" observations